 Do I need to make a booking?

-No you are not required to make a booking, however due the current limit of five visitors per day per resident, we advise you call the home first to ensure we are meeting the current restrictions.
+No you are not required to make a booking, however due the current limit of two visitors per day per resident, we advise you to call the home first to ensure we are meeting the current restrictions.
 This also helps to ensure our homes are able to check-in each visitor and go through the screening process.